awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks-mng.md

-# Create a managed node group with Amazon EC2 capacity blocks for ML<a name="capacity-blocks-mng"></a>
+# Create a managed node group with Amazon EC2 Capacity Blocks for ML<a name="capacity-blocks-mng"></a>

 Capacity Blocks for machine learning \(ML\) allow you to reserve GPU instances on a future date to support your short duration ML workloads\.
 For more information, see [Capacity Blocks for ML](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-blocks.html) in the *Amazon EC2 User Guide for Linux Instances*\.